Maysen42/HyFiVe_Deckbox2.0/README.md

 Within the design it was aimed to use standard naming of variables according to https://cfconventions.org/.

 # Licenses
 Hyfive is an open-source project consisting of software, hardware, and documentation components.
-Each part of this project is licensed under a different copyleft license to ensure it remains free and open.
+Each part of this project is licensed under a different copyleft license to ensure it remains free and open:

 - Software/Code is licensed under [MPL-2.0](LICENSE_MPL-2.0)
 - Hardware is licensed under [CERN-OHL-W-2.0 or later](LICENSE_CERN-OHL-W-2.0)
 - Documentation is licensed under [CC-BY-SA-4.0](LICENSE_CC-BY-SA-4.0)

+The Hyfive logo is not published under above licenses and not free to use.